 Many folks hike up to the Dotsero Crater, which is a recreation site hosted by the BLM.
 This maar volcano is 1300 feet deep and 2300 feet wide.
 It’s located very close to the junction of the Eagle and Colorado rivers.

-Getting there: Take I-70 to Dotsero exit and go east along the highway to access road 8460.
-Follow this road all the way to the recreation site.
+Getting there: Take I-70 to the Dotsero exit and go east along the highway to access road 8460.
+Follow this road to the recreation site.

 - Latitude/Longitude: 39.6588, -107.03333